faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 We do not have the source code of the Bridge OS.
 It would be interesting to discern the different between the three crashes seen.
 For example, sometimes there is a case statement of 20 possible faults, and only one is being entered.
 This reveals something about WHERE IS NOT in the problem specification.

-Also, we do not have machine fault register information.
+We do not have machine fault register information.
 When a low level problem occurs, the processor documentation will allow the system architect to look up exactly the kind of failure (timeouts, parity errors, etc.)  In our problem specification, we need to be more precise WHERE the problem is.
 The BridgeOS may just be a canary telling us of a problem elsewhere.
-Given that some customers have had a full hardware replacement and still see the problem, it indicates a software problem.
+Some customers have received a full hardware replacement, but still see the problem.
+It indicates a software problem.

 Intel have described an update in their architecture where a CATERR signal can be sent instead of IERR or MCERR. @intelrob So a update in specification could mean system software is no longer aligned, and thus BridgeOS needs updating.
-This is just a theory with the available data but would match the pattern in the above problem specification.

 An approach would be to follow the Intel debugging guide @intelrob.
 It has many good suggestions.
 When BridgeOS sees a problem, it should be updated to print out the relevant diagnostic registers.